stef/klutshnik-zephyr/README.md

 rm -rf otherclient/keystore/[0-9a-f]*
 ./test.sh
 ```

-## Limitations

- - `authorized_keys` is statically compiled in the fw image
- - clients long-term noise and signing keys are also hard-coded in the fw.
- - long-term signing and noise keys are generated automatically and their
-   public keys are exposed over the UART console

-use the `esp32getcfg.py` script to work with these limitations, until
-they are resolved.

 ## Roadmap

- - add support for USB as a communication medium
  - support more boards
  - interface for configuring the device after provisioning (authorized_keys managment, other key mgt)
  - somewhere in the far future perhaps also support WiFi as a medium.